 / HOW TO GET AROUND /

 You might be wondering how you can go from one village to the next.
 There are a few options:

 On foot: if you like hiking and are not afraid of a challenge, then try and hike between the villages.
-You will need to purchase a Cinque Terre card which will give you access to the trails and conveniently unlimited train rides should you get tired (which you will!
+You will need to purchase a Cinque Terre card which will give you access to all the trails and conveniently unlimited train rides should you get tired (which you likely will!
 Some of those hikes are intense).

 By boat: if the boats are running, definitely go for at least one ride.
 It’s a fantastic way to get a different perspective on the villages.
 Our Host Mauricio raved about it.
-All of the villages apart from Corniglia will have a ferry pier where you can purchase your tickets.
+All of the villages apart from Corniglia will have a ferry pier where you can purchase your ticket.
 This is also where you’ll need to go to see whether the boats are running that day or not.